Italian residence permits: How to get it quickly

 1. Get your Italian fiscal code (Codice Fiscale)

-This code is your unique identifier in the country and serves you in all civic matters in Italy.
+This code is your unique identifier in Italy and serves you in all civic matters in Italy.

 1. Make an appointment at the local registry